We Strengthen Communities

 … and can always use more …

-Volunteering for Meals on Wheels can be an incredibly satisfying experience.
+Volunteering for Meals on Wheels is an incredibly rewarding experience.

-Our customers include younger people, and older members of the community who may have been teachers, nurses, brick- layers, bankers, or CEO’s of large companies.
+Our customers include both younger people and older members of the community who may have been teachers, nurses, brick-layers, bankers, or CEOs of large companies.
 Just as there is no typical Meals on Wheels customer, there is also no typical volunteer.

-When you volunteer you never know who you might meet.
+When you volunteer for Meals on Wheels, you never know who you might meet.